edwardslab-wustl/dxm/README.md

 All data should be filtered such that coverage is below the maximum expected sequencing coverage, set as the -m flag in dxm_solveMethylation.

 DXM generates relative coordinates for internal calculations.
 As such, it does not explicitly utilize chromosome or position2 data, though these columns are required by DXM to be compatible with BED-like files.
 DXM computes across all CpGs of a given region, and thus, unique region names should be generated for each region of interest.
-We recommend adding region names with utilities such as the 'intersect' command from BEDTOOLS, though linux commands such as awk can be used as well (https://stackoverflow.com/questions/7551991/add-a-new-column-to-the-file).
+We recommend adding region names with utilities such as the 'intersect' command from [bedtools](https://bedtools.readthedocs.io/en/latest/).

+For example, to overlap bismark output with all CGIs and assuming you are using the .cov produced by bismark_methylation_extractor (chr pos1 pos2 methylation meth_cov unmeth_cov) in a file called methylation.bismark.cov.
+1. Download the CGI bed file using the [UCSC Genome Browser Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables) to a file named cgi.bed
+2. Convert bismark .cov file to a bed-like file: awk '{cov = $5 + $6; print $1"\t"$2"\t"$3"\t"$4"\t"cov;}' methylation.bismark.cov > methylation.bg
+3. Overlap the data and filter the correct columns: bedtools intersect -wo -a methylation.bg -b cgi.bed | awk '{print $1"\t"$2"\t"$3"\t"$9"\t"$4"\t"$5;}' > dxm_in.bg

 ### dxm_estimateFracs